thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 5. Start: `docker compose up -d`.
 FFmpeg in the image will see NVENC/NVDEC (e.g., `hevc_nvenc`, `h264_nvenc`).

 ### Web UI (port 5959)
-- The app hosts a local status page at `http://<host>:5959` (inside the container it binds to `0.0.0.0:5959`).
+- The app hosts a dashboard at `http://<host>:5959` (inside the container it binds to `0.0.0.0:5959`) plus a dedicated Settings page at `/settings`.
-- Multi-pane layout: active encodes, recent jobs, and a live log tail pulled from the application log.
+- Dashboard layout: active encodes, recent jobs, status messages, metrics, SMB browser, and a live log tail pulled from the application log.
-- Refreshes automatically every few seconds; no auth is included, so keep the port bound to trusted networks.
+- Settings page: HandBrake defaults/presets, MakeMKV options/registration/update helper, and HTTP Basic Auth credentials.
+- Basic auth is enabled by default (`admin` / `changeme`); update on the Settings page and reload with the new credentials.

 ### Installer script defaults
 - `scripts/install_and_run.sh` defaults `REPO_URL` to your fork (`https://github.com/thashiznit2003/AutoEncoder.git`).
 Override with `REPO_URL=...` if needed.